WHY ADDRENA IS NOT WHERE IT’S AT

 The amphetamines present in Adderall boosts the levels of neurotransmitters Serotonin, Dopamine and Norpinephrine, effectively stimulating the reward system in your brain, yielding sensations of motivation and pleasure.
 The increase in Norpinephrine results in enhanced heart functioning and promotes the release of glucose.
 The uptake in serotonin can help to suppress one’s appetite, which is why the drug has found favor with bodybuilders and those attempting to diet.

 This is all well and good, but where there are pros there are always cons, and Adderall has plenty of them.
-Aside from its extreme risk of , users have said that it contributes to brain fog with at least one user saying that it caused depression and anxiety.
+Aside from its extreme risk of abuse and addiction, users have said that it contributes to brain fog with at least one user saying that it caused depression and anxiety.
 It can also cause tachycardia and hypertension, and has, in some cases, lead to cardiac death.
 For this reason, folks have been seeking a surrogate drug, one with all the benefits of Adderall and fewer side effects.

 Along comes Addrena, an energy supplement that has gotten stellar ratings from sundry nootropic-related websites.
 Others, such as SupplementCritique.com, have pondered whether Addrena is the real “Limitless” drug, a title bandied about by virtually every new nootropic drug that hits the market.
 There’s this one, this one and countless others.
 And then there is the reality.